-The Group leases a piece of leasehold land, factories and hostel of which the leasing activities are summarized below:-
+The Group leases a piece of leasehold land, factory, hostel and shophouse of which the leasing activities are summarised below:-

 (i) Leasehold land The Group has entered into a non-cancellable operating lease agreement for the use of land.
 The lease is for a period of 99 years with no renewal or purchase option included in the agreement.
-The lease do not allow the Company to assign, transfer or sublease or create any charge, lien or trust in respect of or dispose of the whole or any part of the land.
-A tenancy is, however, allowed with the consent of the lessor. (ii) Factories The Group has leased 2 factories that run 2 to 3 years, with an option to renew the lease after that date. (iii) Hostel The Group has leased a hostel that runs 2 years, with an option to renew the lease after that date.
+The lease do not allow the Group to assign, transfer or sublease or create any charge, lien or trust in respect of or dispose of the whole or any part of the land.
+A tenancy is, however, allowed with the consent of the lessor. (ii) Factory The Group has leased a factory that runs 2 years with an option to renew the lease after that date. (iii) Hostel The Group has leased 4 hostel that runs 2 to 3 years, with an option to renew the lease after that date. (iv) Shophouse The Group has leased a shophouse that runs 1 year, with an option to renew the lease after that date.